kallaway/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Clay Reber

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+I do not have the time to put my old entries here so I will leave this blank.
+I think I got around 30-ish days last time.

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

 ### R1D2